voidfiles/ci-presentation/presentation.md

 # All Day: Success

 - We launched in 3 months
-- With 3 distinct interfaces
+- 3 distinct interfaces
-- At peak we did 300 RPS
+- At peak we had 300 RPS

 <div class="notes">
 And, it worked out, mainly because of the continuous process.

-We launched in less then 3 months to and audience of almost 100,000 unique visitors a day, and at peak times we did almost 300 requests per second.
+We launched in less then 3 months to an audience of almost 100,000 unique visitors a day, and at peak times we did almost 300 requests per second.

 In those 3 months I was joined by 2 other engineers.
 Who became productive almost immediatly.
 They setup their dev box, I showed them how to run tests, and how to ship to production and that was it.
 They could contribute code on their first day.
 </div>